wfscheper/stentor/CONTRIBUTING.md

 ### Local Development

 First,
-make sure you have the latest version of [go 1.18](https://golang.org/dl/) installed.
+make sure you have a recent version of [go](https://golang.org/dl/) installed.
 `stentor` supports the two most recent releases, so development should be done with older stable release.